 If you have anaemia, your doctor will talk to you and examine you to work out how severe the anaemia is, and what the cause could be.
 You might be asked to have more tests, depending on what your doctor has learnt from talking to you and examining you.

-You can reduce your chances of getting anaemia by:
+You can reduce your chances of getting some types of anaemia by:

 - having a healthy diet that includes iron-rich foods